rafi-gemhar33/rails-notes/ruby/8_strings_symbols_and_other_scalar_objects.md

 -  Delimiter by itself must be flush left, and it must be the only thing on the line where it occurs
 - can switch off the flush-left requirement by putting a hyphen before the << operator hyphen heredoc <<-
-- squiggly heredoc,” <<~, which strips leading whitespace from your output.
+- squiggly heredoc," <<~, which strips leading whitespace from your output.
 ```rb
 <<-EOM
       Welcome to the world of Ruby!